 A criminal profiler is an experienced and skilled investigator and psychologist who studies crime, criminal, victim and aids the police in the investigation.

 A criminal profiler study about the psychology of the criminals, their behaviour, relationships, background, childhood, parenthood, etc. to understand the motive, personality and reaction to certain circumstances or events.

-Criminal Profiling is basically the reverse engineering of a crime scene done by the Criminal profilers to in which they understand the victimology (the study of a victim), crime scene and finally the pre and post crime behaviour of the offender to understand them.
+Criminal Profiling is basically the reverse engineering of a crime scene done by the Criminal profilers in which they understand the victimology (the study of a victim), crime scene and finally the pre and post crime behaviour of the offender to understand them.

 To understand the psychology of the criminal many psychologists and criminal profilers go to prison as prisoners to interact with the criminals.

-Approach of Criminal Profiler to crime scene
+Approach of Criminal Profiler to Crime Scene